gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 eyes from our lanterns.
 "Now, I think that's close enough, don't you?
 Seeing as we've just met?"

-"You must...  hrrk.
+"You must…  hrrk.
 Say it.
 Say it!"
 The thing thrust a hand beneath its robe and drew forth a knobby thigh bone.
 "Say it!"

 The Karabandi might have felt conversational, but I did not.
 I lunged, snapping